Pig Hunt: Plot

-A conflict emerges when John objects to Jake and Ricky taking the plants for profit, as they are growing on his property and he wants no part of it.
-There is also a strange and disturbing sign posted near the plants, which leads John to think that the hippies that he thought were raising emus are actually growing pot instead.
+John objects to Jake and Ricky taking the plants for profit, as they are growing on his property and he wants no part of it.
+There is also a strange sign posted near the plants, which leads John to think that the hippies that he thought were raising emus are actually growing pot instead.
 During the ensuing argument, Ricky snaps, and holds John at bay with a crossbow.
-John and Jake Tibbs are trying to gain control of the situation, when Ben arrives on the scene, thinks Ricky is about to kill John, and shoots him.
+John and Jake are trying to gain control of the situation, when Ben arrives on the scene, thinks Ricky is about to kill John, and shoots him.
 Jake flees to tell his clan, and the others return to Wayne and Brooks.
-Quincy and Ben start making their way back to the cabin while Brooks and John leave Wayne to find something to make a stretcher with so they can carry him out of there and get back to the cabin and their vehicle.
-Shortly after their departure, Wayne is attacked by something we don't see, and manages to fire off a single round.
+Quincy and Ben start making their way back to the cabin while Brooks and John leave Wayne to find something to make a stretcher with so they can carry him out of there.
+Shortly after their departure, Wayne is attacked by something, and manages to fire off a single round.
 Brooks and John circle back and find him missing, as well as Ricky's body.

-Meanwhile, Ben and Quincy make their way back to the cabin.
-They find Wolfgang's mutilated body, and determine he was killed by the Tibbs clan.
-Ricky and Jake's clan make their appearance, Ben manages to kill his pursuer and escape, but Quincy is knocked out of the vehicle he was attempting to escape in, and is executed by a single gunshot to the back of the head.
+Meanwhile, Ben and Quincy make their way back to the cabin and find Wolfgang's mutilated body, determining that he was killed by the Tibbs clan.
+Ricky and Jake's clan appear, Ben manages to kill his pursuer and escape, but Quincy is knocked out of the vehicle he was attempting to escape in, and is executed by a single gunshot to the back of the head.
 At the same time, John and Brooks run into the mysterious Hippie Stranger as they hide in the forest; he is carrying a cattle prod, and tells them that he is looking for an escaped animal, and that they can contact the police from his commune.
-He helps them beat off an attack by the murderous Tibbs clan, and several hillbillies are killed.
-In the meantime, Ben has found the commune, where he is given drugs by several beautiful hippie women, and led into an enormous, muddy pen.
+He helps them beat off an attack by the Tibbs clan, and several hillbillies are killed.
+In the meantime, Ben has found the commune, where he is given drugs by several women, and led into an enormous, muddy pen.
 He encounters a dying Wayne, who says that something has been eating him.
-Ben turns in shock as something approaches him from behind, and screams.
+Ben turns as something approaches him from behind, and screams.